SabirAnsari1/Dashboard/README.md

 _Update:_ Users can edit and update the information of existing records directly from the dashboard.
 _Delete:_ Users can delete unwanted records from the database using a simple interface.

+## Login credentials
+Use these login credentials to log in to Dashboard _Email:_ eve.holt@reqres.in
+_Password:_ Any password accepted

 ## Usage
 _Create:_ On the dashboard, click the "Admin" link to open the Create form.
 Fill in the required information and click "Add Product" to create a new record.